Are you looking for salon marketing and advertising ideas to grow your salon business?

 It shouldn’t be this way.
 A salon business can, and should, be profitable.

-To do this I’ve pulled together a list of proven salon marketing strategies, salon promotional ideas, and salon advertising examples that profitable salons use.
+I’ve pulled together a list of proven salon marketing strategies, salon promotional ideas, and salon advertising examples that profitable salons use.

 I don’t expect you to go implement all salon marketing ideas at the same time.
 Pick one today, go action it, and come back later for new salon strategies.